 24. Never buy bottled water.
 Use reusable water bottles and feel them with tap water from home (make sure your tap water is potable and safe to drink).

 25. Never waste any food.
 Save leftovers and freeze them for lunch.

-26. Pack your snacks and drinks for your family during outings.
+26. Pack your snacks for your family during outings.